DylanDelobel/CSGOFactory/README.md

 Installation
 ------------

-As WellCommerce uses [Composer][1] to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: